Creative Director/CEO, 2004-present

-Steven Thomson is now the Director/CEO for Outspoken Arts Scotland.
+Steven Thomson is now the Creative Director & CEO for Outspoken Arts Scotland.
 He was initially appointed as Producer of the former Glasgay!
 Festival In Feb 2004.
 During his tenure he successfully grew the Glasgay! into a large month long celebration at nearly 20 venues, attracting up to 35,000 visitors and contributing upwards of £0.5m to the national economy.
 He successfully repositioned the festival as Scotland’s annual celebration of LGBT culture, grew public funding, increased private sponsorship, and diversified the income base.
-The festival won the recognition of the former Scottish Arts Council in 2007 becoming one of a raft of new flexibly funded organisations.
+The festival was funded since its inception by the former Scottish Arts Council and Glasgow City Council.
+Glasgay! ran from 1993-2014 and subsequently the company entered a period of funding transition in 2015-2017 re-emerging as Outspoken Arts Scotland.
+In 2016-2018 Steven has also consulted, as a Creative Producer, for Renfrewshire Council supporting its Paisley 2021 UK City of Culture bid and an Event Legacy plan 2018-2022.

 In 2005 Steven was awarded a Pride Award by Phace Scotland and The List Magazine.
 In 2009 he was listed 22nd place in the List Magazine’s Top 100 cultural movers and shakers of the year.
 In September 2005 he opened the Q!
 Gallery, Scotland’s first gallery dedicated to queer art and artists.
 The festival has been officially listed in Fodders and Frommers world travel guides, awarded Top 4th Gay Destination by USA’s Gay.com and won the prestigious Top Gay Event of the Year (List Magazine 2007).
 The Festival was awarded “Cultural event of the year” by the Equality Network in September 2015.